 Living with anxiety and depression has helped me appreciate the positives in life.
 I say this because usually my anxiety and depression cause me to have a negative mindset but when I practice gratitude and self-care, that’s when things change around for me.

-Keeping a gratitude journal in my life has really done me some good.
+Keeping a gratitude journal in my life has done me some good.
 I’m able to cultivate positivity and create a more positive atmosphere for myself in life.
 Things are so much brighter than they used to be.

 Life is good, either way.

-If you’re someone who struggles with anxiety and depression, I totally get it.
+If you’re someone who struggles with anxiety and depression, I get it.
 I know how it can just ruin you and bring you to your weakest points.
 But you have to remember the positives about it.
 It doesn’t always have to be bad.

 There is no shame in bettering yourself.
 Always remember that.